How to budget using the 50-30-20 rule

-When we overspend on the good stuff it’s often savings that pay for it.
+When we overspend on the good stuff it’s often our savings that pay for it.

 Savings means all forms of putting away money to pay for future needs.

-If you have an occupational pension, your employer will automatically deduct your pension contributions from your salary so remember to add them into your 20% of Savings.
+If you have an occupational pension, your employer will automatically deduct your pension contributions from your salary before tax so remember to add them into your 20% of Savings.